git/git-scm.com/README.md

 The [list of GUI clients](https://git-scm.com/downloads/guis) has been constructed by the community for a long time.
 If you want to add another tool you'll need to follow a few steps:

-1. Add the GUI client details at the YAML file: https://github.com/git/git-scm.com/blob/main/resources/guis.yml
+1. Add the GUI client details at the [YAML file](https://github.com/git/git-scm.com/blob/main/resources/guis.yml)
     1. The fields `name`, `url`, `price`, `license` should be very straightforward to fill.
     2. The field `image_tag` corresponds to the filename of the image of the tool (without path, just the filename).
     3. `platforms` is a list of at least 1 platform in which the tool is supported.
 The possibilities are: `Windows`, `Mac`, `Linux`, `Android`, and `iOS`